-Transmitting equipment type, its stability, actual output power, emission designator, and type of modulation (loading).
+Transmitting equipment type, its stability, actual output power, emission designator, and type of modulation(s) (loading).
+Notification shall indicate if modulations lower than the values listed in the table to §101.141(a)(3) of the Commission's rules will be used.